 The Northern Ireland European Sites are not currently included in this application.
 For more information on the Northern Ireland European Sites please consult the Northern Ireland Department of Agriculture, Environment and Rural Affairs website.

 The EPA has published a guidance document on how applicants should assess the predicted impact of air emissions, as part of the licence application process, under classes 6.1 and 6.2 of the First Schedule of the Environmental Protection Agency Acts 1992 as amended.
-It provides instructions on the steps needed to determine the information required to allow for an AA stage 1 screening process and where necessary, a Stage 2 AA assessment for Natura 2000 sites.
-This guidance can be found here.
+It provides instructions on the steps needed to determine the information required to allow for an AA stage 1 screening process and where necessary, a Stage 2 AA assessment for European Sites.
+This guidance can be found here..

 The requirement for "Appropriate Assessment" is set out in Articles 6(3) and 6(4) of the Habitats Directive (92/43/EEC).
 The Habitats Directive is transposed into Irish law by the European Communities (Birds and Natural Habitats) Regulations 2011 as amended (hereafter referred to as the Habitats Regulations).